1109-Beck-Brandon/group39_senior_project/README.md

 Notes for setup:
 1. Added this repository to github desktop.
 NOTE: When I did this I made the folder path to a directory in my WSL Ubuntu-22.04 Environment in Visual Studio Code.
 I found the WSL environment folders in Windows File Explorer by entering "\\wsl$" in the address bar<br />
-2. I ran the following commands in the terminal (To install npm and nodejs that are need for Vue):<br />
+2. I ran the following commands in the terminal (To install npm and nodejs that are needed for Vue):<br />
     &emsp;2a. sudo apt update<br />
     &emsp;2b. curl -fsSL https://deb.nodesource.com/setup_18.x | sudo -E bash -<br />
     &emsp;2c. sudo apt install -y nodejs<br />